The Psychology of Dementia Care – online (PGCert) 2025 entry

 • speech and language therapist

-• senior social worker.
+• senior social worker

-The Careers Centre offers one-to-one advice to all students as well as a programme of events to assist students in building their employability skills.
+The Careers Centre also offers one-to-one advice to all students as well as a programme of events to assist students in building their networks and developing skills to create their own successful careers.

 Some graduates go on to pursue further education through taught postgraduate courses in Psychology or a PhD research degree.